nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

 as can be seen in the ONNX protobuf schema [onnx.proto3](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto3).
 That is, a dimension can be either a 64-bit signed integer or a string.
-When it is a string it is considered "dynamic" and the same string e.g. `N` can be used to indicate the same dimension flowing through the graph from inputs to outputs.
+When it is a string it is considered "dynamic" and the same string e.g. `"N"` can be used to indicate the same dimension flowing through the graph from inputs to outputs.